 7.1 The automatic sprinklers having an external primary heat sensitive element which will normally be positioned not closer than 5 mm to any mounting surface shall be subjected to the tests as described in 7.2.1 and 7.2.2.
 These test methods are not applicable for determining the sensitivity of ceiling flush, recessed or concealed sprinkler types.

-7.2 Test Requirements Sprinklers shall operate satisfactorily and the time of operation shall be measured and recorded when tested using the `Plunge Test' and `Rate of Rise' test.
+7.2 Test Requirements Sprinklers shall operate satisfactorily and the time of operation shall be measured and recorded when tested using the `plunge test' and `rate of rise' test.
 Sprinklers having an RTIP (metric) of less than 100 when measured in the fastest orientation in accordance with the requirements of 7.2.1 shall be classified as fast response sprinklers.

 7.2.1 Plunge Test